 Authors can share their research in a variety of different ways and Elsevier has a number of green open access options available.
 We recommend that authors refer to our green open access page for further information.
 Authors can also self-archive their manuscripts immediately and enable public access from their institution's repository after an embargo period.
 This is the version that has been accepted for publication and which typically includes author-incorporated changes suggested during submission, peer review and in Editor-author communications.
 For subscription articles, an appropriate amount of time is needed for journals to deliver value to subscribing customers before an article becomes freely available to the public.
 This is the embargo period and it begins from the date that the article is formally published online in its final and fully citable form.
 Find out more here.After acceptance, open access papers will be published under a non-commercial license.
 Authors requiring a commercial CC BY license can apply after their manuscript is accepted for publication.

 Researcher Academy is a free e-learning platform designed to support early and mid-career researchers throughout their research journey.
 The "Learn" environment at the Researcher Academy offers several interactive modules, webinars, downloadable guides and resources to guide you through the process of writing for research and going through peer review.
 Feel free to use these free resources to improve your submission and navigate the publication process with ease.

 Please write your text in good English (the house style of BJA and BJA Education is UK English).
+Please see here for a guide to preferred spellings.
 Authors who think that their English language manuscript requires editing to eliminate spelling or grammatical errors and to conform to correct scientific English may wish to use the English Language Editing service available from Elsevier's WebShop.